 Apple currently includes a USB-C to Lightning cable and USB-C power adapter with iPhone 11 Pro models.
 The iPhone 11 comes with a USB-A to Lightning cable.

 We’ve seen a ton of back and forth about the iPhone 12 launch date and we finally have an answer straight from Cupertino.
-Apple confirmed a delay during its quarterly earnings call with analysts.
+Apple is going to launch the new iPhones during an online event on October 13th.

-A report from Bloomberg outlines Apple’s plans even further.
-The site says all four iPhone models will launch in the fall.
+A report from Bloomberg outlining Apple’s release plans states that all four iPhone 12 models will hit shelves in the fall and will do so at separate times.

-The site claims the two lower-end iPhone 12 models, 5.4 and 6.1-inch devices, will arrive on shelves first followed by the higher-end iPhone 12 Pro models.
-The report notes that the company’s “rollout is on course to be the latest since the release of the iPhone X in November 2017.”
+However, the site claims the two lower-end iPhone 12 models, 5.4 and 6.1-inch devices, will arrive on shelves first followed by the higher-end iPhone 12 Pro models.

 There’s also chatter about a 4G-only iPhone 12 arriving sometime in early 2021.
 The rumor comes from Wedbush Securities analysts who believe the phone could launch in Q1 with an $800 price point.